rwbl/Home-Assistant-Workbook-Experiments/Notes/README_HA_MQTT_TROUBLESHOOTING.md

 This working document captures key lessons learned and best practices related to Home Assistant MQTT, based on the Hawe experiments.
 The *Hawe Pico Status* experiment is used as an example throughout.
+**Disclaimer:** This guide is provided as-is, without any guarantee or liability for errors, omissions, or misconfigurations.

 ---